-- 3. When a complainant contacts IAAME via email, phone call, or a format other than with the Complaint Registry, IAAME notifies the complainant (other than Federal, State, or local governmental official or a foreign Central Authority) that all complaints must be filed with the Complaint Registry, with certain limited exceptions in accordance with 22 CFR 96.69 and 96.70.
-The complainant is notified that the Complaint Registry is the mechanism for recording, screening, referring, and taking action on complaints received.
-IAAME requests the complainant file their complaint with the Complaint Registry and provides the contact information for the Complaint Registry.
-IAAME forwards information relevant to the oversight functions of the Secretary to the Department. - a) If the complainant does not wish to file their complaint with the Complaint Registry but has provided detailed information about their concerns and the concerns are related to those under IAAME's jurisdiction or allege concerns regarding the safety of a child or fraud, IAAME forwards information relevant to the oversight functions of the Secretary to the Department. - i.
+- a) If the complainant does not wish to file their complaint with the Complaint Registry but has provided detailed information about their concerns and the concerns are related to those under IAAME's jurisdiction or allege concerns regarding the safety of a child or fraud, IAAME forwards information relevant to the oversight functions of the Secretary to the Department. - i.
 If the complainant does not file the complaint with the Complaint Registry, IAAME may enter the complaint in the Complaint Registry on their behalf. - 4.
 Priority is given to reviewing complaints received from a Federal, State, or local government official or a foreign Central Authority. - 5.
 IAAME records, screens, refers, and reports actions taken on complaints received within the Complaint Registry. - 6.
 IAAME also records all complaints in the Portal.
-In accordance with 22 CFR 96.93, IAAME makes semi-annual reports and provides such reports to the Secretary. - 7.
+In accordance with 22 CFR 96.94, IAAME makes semiannual reports and provides such reports to the Secretary. - 7.
 IAAME does not take any action to discourage an individual from, or retaliate against an individual for, making a complaint, expressing a grievance, questioning the conduct of, or expressing an opinion about the performance of an agency or person or the accrediting entity.